8fold/site-joshbruce.com/content-root/public/experiences/finances/paycheck-to-paycheck/20230401/content.md

 {!! data !!}

 For this paycheck, short-term assets were down the farthest compared to its target (not including the S&P 500 fund).
 I reduced my regular investment amount by about half; wasn’t enough to place any orders.
-I put away for the future Roth [.Individual Retirement Account](IRA) contribution.
-Was able to reduce the amount going to the [.Health Savings Account](HSA) by a couple of dollars due to contributions to date.
-Sent the standard percentage to the tax-prep account.
+I put away for the future Roth [.Individual Retirement Account](IRA) contribution in savings.
+I was able to reduce the amount going to the [.Health Savings Account](HSA) by a couple of dollars due to contributions to date.
+I sent the standard percentage to the tax-prep account.
 And the suggested transfer to the runway.

 It’s been a while since I discussed where each fund is compared to its target; the list above is an aggregate of the funds.
 Let’s talk fund allocations!
 (In a [later section](#fund-allocations) because it got longer than anticipated.)

+I changed the future target mix in my 401k to the S&P 500 index fund to be 100 percent.

 ## Fund allocations